Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/A New American Revolution - A Vision for a Stronger, Freer, and More United Nation/Preface to A New American Revolution.md

 This is not a partisan vision.
 It transcends political labels and speaks to the heart of what it means to be an American.
 It is a vision of a nation where all citizens have equal opportunity to pursue their dreams, where our government serves the people, and where America leads and serves with strength, confidence, and honor.

 It is time for a new American revolution.
 It is time to put aside our differences, to come together as one people, and to create a brighter future for ourselves and for generations to come.
-I hope that you will join us in this effort to reclaim the spirit, principles and values of America, and make it an honorable nation once again.
+I hope that you will join us in this effort to reclaim the spirit, principles and values of America, and make it an honorable and inspiring nation once again.

 ___